cseanburns/research-notebook/source/cv/index.markdown

 TA Choice Award, Awarded by the Missouri Students Association of the University of Missouri, Spring 2013

-C. Edward &amp; Greta S. Carroll School of Information Science &amp; Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2012 -- 2013
+C\.
+Edward &amp; Greta S. Carroll School of Information Science &amp;
+Learning Technologies Unrestricted Endowment, Awarded by the University of Missouri College of Education, 2012 -- 2013

 Doris J. Athy Scholarship, Awarded by the University of Missouri, College of Education, 2011 -- 2012

 H.W.
 Wilson Foundation / Library Science Development Scholarship, Awarded by the University of Missouri College of Education, 2009